0xDegenDeveloper/GoL2/src/README.md

 ```

 ```
-/// Set a user's snapshotter status.
+/// Set the snapshotter
-/// @dev A snapshotter is a contract allowed to create snapshots for the infinite game.
+/// @dev The snapshotter is allowed to create snapshots for the infinite game.
-/// @dev This allows pre-migration snapshots to be saved in the contract via 3rd party contracts.
+/// @dev This allows pre-migration snapshots to be saved in the contract by
+/// the GoL2NFT contract.

-fn set_snapshotter(user: ContractAddress, is_snapshotter: bool);
+fn set_snapshotter(user: ContractAddress);
 ```

 #### External (only-snapshotters):

 ```
 /// Add a snapshot of a generation to the contract.
-/// @dev Only callable by a snapshotter.
+/// @dev Only callable by the snapshotter.
 /// @dev Only callable for generations <= the migration_generation_marker
 /// because post-migration snapshots are stored automatically.

 fn add_snapshot(
     generation: felt252,
     user_id: ContractAddress,
     game_state: felt252,
     timestamp: u64
   ) -> bool;
 ```

 #### External (public):